Nuggler-1/Nillion-helper/readme.md

 if you are willing to use the server module - check the commands in config to fit your OS.
 By default they are set to fit debian 10 (maybe suitable for ubuntu as well)

+After verifier setup is finished the data is saved to `server_setup_results.txt`

 ### Running

 `python main.py`